YDIN/branding/docs/headline.md

 Instead, try to show your experience or specialist status.

-"10+ years in back-end solutions" can more powerful than "Back-end solutions specialist".
+"10+ years in back-end solutions" can be more powerful than "Back-end solutions specialist".
 Especially when you can prove that with later in your profile with work history, recommendations, and endorsements.

 ---